w3f/polkadot-wiki/docs/learn/how-to/unstake-tokens.md

 !!! warning "IMPORTANT"

-    Please ensure that your controller or staking proxy account has enough _transferrable_ balance to pay for the transaction fees when unbonding.
+    Please ensure that your stash or staking proxy account has enough _transferrable_ balance to pay for the transaction fees when unbonding.
 Otherwise, you will encounter the [InsufficientBalance](../../general/maintain-errors.md) error.

-    Remember that the fee needs to be deducted without the controller or staking proxy account's balance dropping below the [existential deposit](existential-deposit.md).
-To fix the issue, you can transfer a small amount to your controller or staking proxy account.
+    Remember that the fee needs to be deducted without the stash or staking proxy account's balance dropping below the [existential deposit](existential-deposit.md).
+To fix the issue, you can transfer a small amount to your stash or staking proxy account.

-!!! warning "ATTENTION"

-    Controller accounts are being deprecated.
-You can still use existing ones for now, but creating new ones is no longer possible.

-    It is recommended to set your stash account as its own controller, as described in the article "[Polkadot-JS UI: How Can I Change My Controller Account?](change-controller-account.md)"
+!!! tip "GOOD TO KNOW"

+    Controller accounts have been removed from staking.
+Staking actions are now signed by your stash account or, optionally, a [staking proxy](create-proxy-account.md) that can act on its behalf.

 Unbonding your tokens can be done by navigating to the Network > Staking > [Accounts](https://polkadot.js.org/apps/#/staking/actions)page on Polkadot Developer Interface.
 The example below is on the Westend testnet, but the process will be the same on Polkadot.